ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 {@snippet features/build-text-alignment-source}

-The alignment feature lets you align your content to the left, right, and center or justify it.
+The alignment feature lets you align your content to the left or right as well as center or justify it.

 ## Demo